lgngrvs/logangraves.com/drafts/website-notes.md

     - static site generator --> github pages
 3. How to design a website
     - less design is good design
-    - play with things until they feel righ
+    - play with things until they feel right